TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 Making of a Recovery

 To support the inclusion of the “Recovery Protocol Breakthrough” in the meeting room space, salient recovery data is required for the person and their provider.
-As a result, Citizen Psychiatry has developed our proprietary “Flash Drive Forms” for consumers, available on this platform, to port critical recovery data, completed in the comfort of one’s home, into The Meeting Room.
-In a single sitting, the provider can see the chief components identified that impede recovery and personal resources that build recovery rather than taking months to accumulate the same information.
-The Flash Drive Forms information also provides a map of a person’s recovery landscape.
-This program utilizes this information on the Flash Drive Forms to kick-start recovery and see it through.
-Also, the program outlines the methodology and provides a step-by-step guide for providers and consumers.
-A section on the Flash Drive Forms is also devoted to physician providers and the patients served.
+As a result, Citizen Psychiatry has developed our proprietary, check-off list, “Flash Drive Forms” for consumers, available on this platform, to port critical recovery data, completed in the comfort of one’s home, into The Meeting Room, in less time than watching a thirty-minute sitcom TV show.
+In a single sitting with these forms in the Meeting Room, the provider can see the chief components identified that impede recovery and personal resources that build recovery, rather than taking months to accumulate the same information.
+The Flash Drive Forms information also maps out the recovery landscape of a person’s life, painting a broad picture of the road traveled to survive to this point in their life and the information required to make a recovery possible.
+This program utilizes Flash Drive Forms to kick-start recovery and see it through.
+Also, the program outlines a step-by-step guide on the program site for this purpose.
+In addition, there is a section on the Flash Drive Forms devoted to physician providers and the patients served.

 The Big Ask

-Today, many people find the world of psychiatry and supporting mental health services puzzling and confusing after all the horn-tooting by media echoing the institutional voices of psychiatry, saying, “Effective treatment is a walkway starting with your primary doctor.”
-For many people living this fallacy, the question becomes,
+Today, many people find the world of psychiatry and mental health services as puzzling and confusing after being told repeatedly, “Effective treatment is a walkway starting with your primary doctor.”
+For consumers experiencing medication failure, such a starting point has left them with the question of,

--What happens next when medications are insufficient, besides more drug trials?
+-What happens next when medications are not enough, besides more drug trials?

-In Citizen Psychiatry, the answer lies with each consumer to take the reins of their life in another direction.
-“The Big Ask” is a challenge made to consumers to be their agent of change.
-It involves consumers approaching and speaking to their providers about the recovery protocol program to kick-start their recovery, be they psychiatrists, Nurse Practitioners, Social Workers, Primary Physicians, Peers, Psychotherapists, Community Support Workers, Clergy, or Psychologists.
-Citizen Psychiatry sees this regenerative practice as value added to the treatment equation and other professional disciplines.
-The Program Site outlines how to approach one’s provider under the chapter Providers On Board.
+In Citizen Psychiatry, the answer lies with each consumer to take the reins of their life into their hands.
+“The Big Ask” is a challenge made to consumers to be an agent of change.
+It involves consumers approaching and speaking to their providers about the recovery protocol program to kick-start their recovery, be they psychiatrists, Nurse Practitioners, Social Workers, Primary Care Physicians, Peers, Psychotherapists, Community Support Workers, Clergy, or Psychologists.
+Citizen Psychiatry sees this regenerative practice as the second half of the equation for the mental health and psychiatric community.

-In closing, for the many millions of individuals experiencing the condition of “medication resistance” with longstanding depression and anxiety disorders that are undermining their lives with no end in sight, the Recovery Protocol Breakthrough provides a program of practice that can, in partnership with one’s service provider be applied to provide the opportunity to, Own One’s Life Again.
+In closing, for those experiencing the condition of “medication resistance” with longstanding depression and anxiety disorders that are undermining their lives, the Recovery Protocol Breakthrough provides a program of practice that can, in partnership with one’s service provider, be applied to provide the opportunity to Own One’s Life Again.

 Stand Up |Take Charge